merkatorgis/docker4gis/docs/README.md

 #### Plugin

-In any bash commands under test, you'll want to include [bats plugin file](../base/plugins/bats/.bats.bash) like this (the test runner installs it in your home directory):
+In any bash commands under test, you'll want to include the [bats plugin file](../base/plugins/bats/.bats.bash) like this (the test runner installs it in your home directory):
 ```bash